Hybrid Testing

 }

-cds watch --profile hybrid will automatically resolve user-provided service instance bindings using the same technique as for any other managed service binding.
+}cds watch --profile hybrid will automatically resolve shared service instance bindings using the correct org and space.

 You can bind to Service Bindings of Open Service Broker service instances, such as SAP BTP services, on your Kubernetes cluster and to plain Kubernetes Secrets by adding the --on k8s option to the cds bind command: